-What happens in Vegas stays in Vegas…. except that in my opinion, if that’s the approach that you’re going to take during a trip to Las Vegas, you will miss out on some of the most dramatic and awe-inspiring natural landscapes this planet has to offer.
+What happens in Vegas stays in Vegas…. except that in my opinion, if that’s the approach that you’re going to take during a trip to Sin City, you will miss out on some of the most dramatic natural landscapes and exciting outdoor adventures this country has to offer.

-The Wild West still is a very wild place.
-The blistering dry heat, brilliant explosions of red orange and yellow rocky outcroppings, and alien landscapes of cacti and tumbleweed can be quite unforgiving.
-The ghost towns featuring crackling wooden structures and thoroughly baked (if not well-preserved) ancient automobiles and even a WWII airplane all combined to give the impression we stepped out of the desert and into a Hollywood movie set.
-Constant care must be taken to avoid the shaded areas underneath rocks and ledges (rattlesnake venom is no fun)… All of which reminded us daily that if we weren’t careful about our adventures, survival is not guaranteed out there.
+The Wild West still is a very wild place indeed.
+The blistering dry heat of the desert, the brilliant explosions of red, orange, and yellow rocky outcroppings, and alien landscapes of cacti, sand and tumbleweed can be quite unforgiving.
+The ghost towns feature crackling wooden structures and thoroughly-baked (if not well-preserved) ancient automobiles and the occasional WWII-era airplane all combined to give the impression we stepped out of the desert and into a Hollywood movie set.
+Constant care must be taken to avoid the shaded areas underneath rocks and ledges (rattlesnake venom is no fun) and by all means avoid any contact with the jumping cholla… All of which reminded us daily that if we weren’t careful about our adventures, survival is not guaranteed out there.

-One thing became abundantly clear to me during the planning phase of last June’s trip (yes, I really have slacked over a year on writing this): even having been there during my youth, even having a little over a week to explore the area, even having a Jeep at our disposal to use and abuse as we pleased… there simply was no way we were going to be able to explore every option that’s available within a four hour radius of Las Vegas.
+One thing became abundantly clear to me during the planning phase of last June’s trip (yes, I really have slacked for over a year on writing this): even having been there during my youth, even having a little over a week to explore the area, even having a Jeep at our disposal to use and abuse as we pleased… there simply was no way we were going to be able to explore every outdoor option that’s available within a four hour radius of Sin City.